-Bible verses about God being in control
+What does the Bible say about God being in control?

 What does it mean to say that God is sovereign?
 How do we understand His sovereignty in light of His love for us?